 Some of the more critical learnings include helping these students choose a future that is best suited for them.
 This may take the form of deciding which field of higher studies to go for or what jobs best fit their interests and skill sets.
 The right guidance to prepare for the inevitable challenges goes a long way in ensuring that their promising future becomes a happy reality.
 The children also become more driven and focused once they have a clear goal and are then ready to take on the accompanying challenges.
 The other key takeaway is that they require dedicated mentors, especially in higher classes.
 PYDS has taken cognisance of both learnings and, accordingly, are revamping their organisation.
 It doesn’t plan to increase the number of students significantly in the near future, choosing to focus on improving the performance of its students and doubling their efforts to ensure that they reach out to the poorest of people.

-Despite the overwhelming number of families that approach the Society, current constraints force it to take in only about 21 new students every year.
-Scaling up geographically as well as in terms of infrastructure and resources demands copious amounts of funds—something that the Society recognises.
+Current constraints force the Society to take in only about 21 new students every year.
+Scaling up geographically as well as in terms of infrastructure and resources demands copious amounts of funds.
 No less challenging are the trauma and exploitation that these children have gone through and are constantly vulnerable to, community sensitisation and efforts to change existing mindsets, and fruitful partnerships with other NGOs.
 As expounded by its CEO GK Swamy, education is a long-drawn-out process that needs patience but poverty demands constant attention and short-term, quick-fix solutions.
 The two are, by nature, incompatible.

 Purkal Stree Shakti Samiti